buzzsurfr/athena-add-partition/README.md

 ## Architecture

-This template creates a Lambda function to add the partition and a CloudWatch Scheduled Event to invoke daily.
+This template creates a Lambda function to add the partition and a CloudWatch Scheduled Event.
+Logs are sent from the Load Balancer into a S3 bucket.
+Daily, the CloudWatch Scheduled Event will invoke the Lambda function to add a partition to the Athena table.

 ![athena-add-partition Architecture](resources/architecture.png)